Search with Sense: Teaching Ethical AI Research Skills

 Module 1: Understanding the Research Process in the Age of AI

 Build a foundational understanding of how AI intersects with the research process.
-Explore the ACRL’s Framework for Information Literacy and examine how ethical considerations influence the way students find, use, and apply information.
+You’ll explore the ACRL Framework for Information Literacy and examine how ethical considerations influence the ways students find, use, and apply information in academic contexts.

 Module 2: Using AI Tools to Define Topics and Locate Information

 Learn how to help students use AI tools to develop research questions and locate sources effectively.
-Examine how to teach strategic searching while emphasizing the ethical use of generative AI tools.
+This module focuses on teaching strategic searching while emphasizing the ethical and intentional use of generative AI tools throughout the early stages of research.

 Module 3: Evaluating and Synthesizing AI-Generated and Traditional Sources

-Explore how to teach students to critically evaluate AI-generated content alongside traditional sources.
-Discuss common ethical dilemmas and build skills for synthesizing information into original work.
+Explore strategies for teaching students to critically evaluate AI-generated content alongside traditional sources.
+You’ll discuss common ethical dilemmas, assess credibility and bias, and build skills for synthesizing information into original, well-supported work.

 Module 4: Citing Sources and Teaching Ethical AI Use

-Understand how to guide students in properly citing all sources, including AI tools.
-Create instructional materials that emphasize responsible, inclusive, and accessible research practices supported by AI, and explore how to extend these practices to creative and presentation-based student work.
+Learn how to guide students in properly citing all sources, including AI tools.
+This module supports the creation of instructional materials that emphasize responsible, inclusive, and accessible research practices, and explores how ethical AI use can extend beyond research into creative and presentation-based student work.

 Elissa Malespina Elissa Malespina is an award-winning school librarian, educational consultant, former school board member, and author who specializes in helping educators and librarians integrate AI into teaching and learning.
 She is the author of AI in the Library: Strategies, Tools and Ethics for Today’s Schools and writes The AI School Librarians Newsletter, a Substack publication focused on practical AI tools, ethical guidance, and instructional strategies.

-Outside of her work, she's a proud mom, wife, and a fierce advocate for intellectual freedom and educational equity.
+Outside of her professional work, Elissa is a proud mom, wife, and a fierce advocate for intellectual freedom and educational equity.

 This course is designed for K–12 school librarians and educators with basic AI-prompting skills.